Let’s get down to the FAQs. Here are some answers to a few common questions. If you have a question not listed below, feel free to contact me!

 Q: How much do you charge?

-A: Generally, I charge $25 per 1,000 words (which is less than $0.03 per word), but I generate estimates on an individual basis.
-Professional editing can be a significant investment, but what you are paying for is my expertise as a Master of Arts in Science Writing with publishing experience, as well as the confidence and relief in knowing that your work is truly your best.
+A: Generally, I charge $30 per 1,000 words (which is $0.03 per word), but I generate estimates on an individual basis.
+Professional editing can be a significant investment, but what you are paying for is my expertise as a Master of Arts in Science Writing with publishing and teaching experience, as well as the confidence and relief in knowing that your work is truly your best.
 Please see my Services & Rates page, as well as my Payment page, for more on cost evaluation, and contact me for a free estimate!

 Q: How do I pay you?